-\begin{rmk} From this characterization, it follows that the diagrams in $\cOOE(\lm)$ can be described as diagrams obtained by starting with the cells of $[\mu]$ and applying excited moves within an upside-down $[\lambda^*]$, where $\lambda^*$ is interpreted as a regular partition.
-See Figure~\ref{fig:ex_oo_excited}. \end{rmk}
+\begin{remark} From this characterization, it follows that the diagrams in $\cOOE(\lm)$ can be described as diagrams obtained by starting with the cells of $[\mu]$ and applying excited moves within an upside-down $[\lambda^*]$, where $\lambda^*$ is interpreted as a regular partition.
+See Figure~\ref{fig:ex_oo_excited}. \end{remark}

 To summarize, we have found that a nonzero Okounkov--Olshanski term corresponds to two families of Young tableaux, $\cOOT(\lm)$, and $\cSF(\lm)$.
 Each of these is associated with four types of ``graphical data'': two types of path systems regarding the rows and columns, an excited diagram, and a lozenge tilings.
 The correspondence between these families is derived from such graphical data: the column path systems of each are similar, which translates to identical lozenge tilings.
 A visual representation of the relations we have found is shown in Figure \ref{fig:schematic}.